mini7007/Tasks/README.md

-# [iTasks] - Simplify Your Tasks and Challenges
+# [eyeTasks] - Simplify Your Tasks and Challenges

-Welcome to iTasks, your all-in-one solution for seamless task management and conquering challenges.
+Welcome to eyeTasks, your all-in-one solution for seamless task management and conquering challenges.
 Enjoy a beautiful UI, effortless task handling, and unique features designed to enhance your productivity without the hassle of sign-ups.

 ## Features